kjherron/fongo/README.md

 [![Build Status](https://travis-ci.org/fakemongo/fongo.svg?branch=master)](https://travis-ci.org/fakemongo/fongo)

-# fongo
+# wongo

-Fongo is an in-memory java implementation of MongoDB.
+Wongo is a fork of Fongo, an in-memory java implementation of MongoDB.
 It intercepts calls to the standard mongo-java-driver for finds, updates, inserts, removes and other methods.
 The primary use is for lightweight unit testing where you don't want to spin up a `mongod` process.